- Characters vs Story: David Varriale’s, The Last Vig at the Zephyr Theatre

 David, of course was patient, reserved and relaxed.
 So when I finally plopped myself down into a chair, I found myself not feeling as guilty as I should.
 I simply listened and effervesced (inside) as he spoke.

-I sincerely meant that statement.
-I have known David L. Ray for over two years and indeed could say things, his writing, acting and recognition for his artistic voice, are happening suddenly at almost lightening speed.
+Sincerely, David’s writing, acting and recognition for his artistic voice is now happening at lightening speed.
 At first it was just an announcement for the show but as we spoke he also began to reveal the festival appearance, the other plays, the other productions, the teaching and the press.
 I was astounded.
 I was joyous.
 So much to celebrate.
 He really is on his way.

 ‘It’s partly about healing.
 It started out as a story about my life.
 But of course it’s fictional and not my life entirely.
 It’s about a boy whose father is a prison warden, who is a member of a Baptist Church and how he struggles through life as he becomes openly gay.
 Life becomes very difficult with his father who is anti-gay and with his church who is un-accepting.’